apache/sling-org-apache-sling-servlets-annotations/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

-OSGi DS 1.4 component property type annotations for Sling servlets and filters|
+OSGi DS 1.4 component property type annotations for Sling servlets and filters.

 These annotations are documented on the following Apache Sling website pages: